Optimal General Matchings: Structure and properties of a basic canonical path

-\technicallemma* \dowod To construct a canonical path $\T$ we will consider how $\Q$ and $\R$ interact with each other, that is what common vertices they have.
+\begin{proof} To construct a canonical path $\T$ we will consider how $\Q$ and $\R$ interact with each other, that is what common vertices they have.
 Firstly let us notice that we can assume that $\Q$ and $\R$ do not have a common vertex $v$ that is not an endpoint of any of them.
 That is because $v$ allows degrees $0,2,4,\dots, d_{Q\cup R}(v)$.
 Therefore we can create $k := d_{Q\cup R}(v)/2$ new vertices $v_1, v_2, \dots, v_k$ and replace $v$ with a different vertex in each meta-path or meta-cycle containing $v$.
 Each of these vertices $v_i$ will allow degrees $\{0,2\}$, if it is an endpoint of some alternating path, or $\{0\}$ otherwise.
 Then any canonical path we will find in the new graph corresponds to some canonical path in the old graph.

 The structure of the proof is as follows.
-First we will prove some auxillary lemmas.
-Then we will split the proof into a few cases depending on the structure of $\Q$ and $\R$.
-If both $\Q$ and $\R$ have two endpoints we use lemmas \ref{lematR1} and \ref{lematR}.
-In the second we assume that $\R$ contains at least two edge-disjoint paths between both endpoints of $\R$ (or equivalently that there is a cycle incident to both endpoints).
-If $\R$ has one endpoint we use Lemma \ref{lem:R_one_endpoint}.
-Finally if $\Q$ has one endpoint and $\R$ has two endpoints we use Lemma \ref{lem:Q_one_endpoint}.
+First we prove some auxiliary lemmas.
+Then we split the proof into a few cases depending on the structure of $\Q$ and $\R$.
+If both $\Q$ and $\R$ have two endpoints we use Lemmas \ref{lematR1} and \ref{lematR}.
+In the second of these lemmas we assume that $\R$ contains at least two edge-disjoint paths between both endpoints of $\R$.
+If $\R$ has only one endpoint we use Lemma \ref{lem:R_one_endpoint}.
+Finally, if $\Q$ has one endpoint and $\R$ has two endpoints we use Lemma \ref{lem:Q_one_endpoint}.